Recommendations on VoIP/video Chat Tools

 - Other server-trusting proprietary solutions for multi-party calls include appear.in, talky.io, GoToMeeting, and Google Hangouts Meet.

 If the client is interested in hosting remote video learning, they can consider the open-source video platform BigBlueButton.
 There are some commercial providers that also offer hosting support if the client doesn’t have the technical capacity.

 If video is not strictly necessary, and bandwidth is low, it is worth proposing multi-party audio calls, for example with Mumble, an open source, low-latency, high quality voice chat software that can be self-hosted in the client’s server.

 - To use Mumble, the participants in the conversation need to install a client:

 - Instructions for installing Mumble in a server

 - If the Mumble conversation needs to be password-protected, a private channel can be created.
 To create a private channel, right-click when you connect to Mumble and set the name and a password for the channel.
 When you leave the channel, the logs and conversation disappear.

-If we consider other tools for voice and video call, we should make sure that they include these features:
+If we consider other tools for voice and video call, we should use the Confidentiality-Integrity-Availability Framework to evaluate them and make sure that they include these features:

 - End-to-End encrypted whenever possible